nicholasdille/PowerShell-CI/README.md

-# PowerShell-CI
+# Introduction

-Testing of build scripts against Appveyor
+API wrappers and other stuff required for CI/CD of PowerShell modules